SauravSatpute/zomato-clone-app/README.md

 ## Overview

 Zomato Clone App is a feature-rich food delivery application built with a focus on seamless user experience and payment integration.
-It allows users to browse restaurants, place orders, and make secure payments—all within a responsive and intuitive interface.
+It allows users to browse restaurants and make secure payments—all within a responsive and intuitive interface.

 Features

-User Authentication

-Sign up and log in to explore and order food.

-Restaurant Listings
+1. Restaurant Listings

-Browse a variety of restaurants and their menu items.
+2. Browse a variety of restaurants and their menu items.

-Order Placement
+3. Order Placement

-Add food items to the cart and place orders with ease.
+4. Add food items to the cart and place orders with ease.

-Payment Integration
+5. Payment Integration.

-Secure online payment processing for a smooth checkout experience.

-Order Tracking

-Stay updated with real-time order tracking (if implemented).